daybrush/selecto/README.md

     selectFromInside: true,
     // After the select, whether to select the next target with the selected target (deselected if the target is selected again).
     continueSelect: false;
+    // Determines which key to continue selecting the next target via keydown and keyup.
+    toggleContinueSelect: "shift",
+    // The container for keydown and keyup events
+    keyContainer: window,
     // The rate at which the target overlaps the drag area to be selected. (default: 100)
     hitRate: number;
 });